MetaMask/metamask-docs/services/how-to/enable-api-forwarding.md

 # Enable API request forwarding

-For Arbitrum JSON-RPC methods, you can request failover protection by adding the failover header to your API request using `cURL`, `Web3.js`, `Ethers.js`, or any other language of your choice.
+For JSON-RPC methods, you can request failover protection by adding the failover header to your API request using `cURL`, `Web3.js`, `Ethers.js`, or any other language of your choice.

 For more information about this feature, including our partner and their privacy information,